reeteshsudhakar/Introduction-To-Java/README.md

   * Those who want concepts explained to them in a clear and logical way
 ## Certification
 Upon completion of the 100+ lectures, quizzes, and other course material, I received a certification from Udemy.
-This is a great addition to your portfolio, and can be included extremely easy, as Udemy provides the Certification ID and link to the certificate easily.
+This is a great addition to your portfolio, and can be included extremely easy, as Udemy provides the Certification ID and link to the certificate in the education module.
 You can see my certificate **[here](https://udemy-certificate.s3.amazonaws.com/pdf/UC-2884d430-a92a-4bab-a309-0d00f47dbe8a.pdf)**.

 ![Alt Text](https://about.udemy.com/wp-content/uploads/2021/10/TURBO-ANIMATION-CONCEPT.gif)